Complete Guide to 6 Popular Types of Animation Techniques (Step-by-Step)

 The animation begins with drawings created on sheets of paper.
 These drawings are then traced or photocopied onto clear acetate cels.
 The outlines are inked or painted directly on the cells, which are layered over painted backgrounds.
 Each frame is meticulously photographed one at a time to produce the illusion of movement.

 Traditional animation is renowned for its artistic craftsmanship and the intricate, labor-intensive work involved.
-This technique creates a unique, hand-crafted quality that is celebrated for its timeless appeal and emotional depth.
+This technique creates a unique, hand-created quality that is celebrated for its timeless appeal and emotional depth.
 While computer animation has largely replaced it, traditional animation remains a cherished art form and a testament to the creativity and skill of its artists.

 By the early 21st century, traditional cel animation largely gave way to computer-generated animation.
 Disney’s Chicken Little (2005) marked the end of the studio’s use of traditional animation techniques.